oddbird/oddleventy/content/blog/2024/zoomies.md

 - The **visual viewport**
   is the window we look through
   to see the page.
-  When we make the visual viewport larger, we can see more of the layout at once.
+  When we make the visual viewport smaller, we can see less of the layout on screen.

 Those might sound the same,
 because they usually are!
 Both are based on
-the size of your browser window, or the size of the page we print on.
+the size of your browser window by default, or the size of page we print on.

 Even when we have enough content to overflow the layout viewport,